apluslms/aplus-manual/rst_guide/basic_syntax.rst

     used.

 Highlighting :important:`syntax` consists of the directive name, the language identifier, and some directive options.
-After the ``highlight`` directive has been configured, you can start addidng code snippets by adding double unindented colons ``::``.
+After the ``highlight`` directive has been configured, you can start adding code snippets by adding double unindented colons ``::``.
 After the double colons you should add the indented snippet of code.